⚠️ CAUTION — With Conditions — Almonds

 India's extreme climate variation affects how you should store and serve almonds to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut almonds.
-Always refrigerate within 30 minutes of cutting.
+Chill it within 30 minutes of slicing.
 Frozen almonds pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave almonds out in a bowl for more than 20 minutes in summer temperatures.

 Monsoon humidity (June–September) creates ideal conditions for mould and bacterial growth on almonds.
-Inspect carefully before serving — discard at any sign of softness, discolouration, or smell.
-Buy almonds fresh and serve the same day rather than storing cut pieces.
-Dogs are more susceptible to food-borne illness during the monsoon period when their gut microbiome is already adapting to the season's changes.
+Always eyeball the piece before serving; softness, an odd colour or any whiff of spoilage is a hard no. Buy almonds fresh and serve the same day rather than storing cut pieces.
+Humid monsoon weeks coincide with a gut in flux, so spoilage bacteria bite harder.

 North Indian winters (especially in Delhi, Punjab, UP) bring almonds to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat almonds year-round with standard precautions.